 The landing page that you send your ad traffic to is critical to your success.
 If you miss this mark, you may end up wasting your hard-earned money and your online advertising efforts are sure to suffer.

-According to WordStream, the most important factor for an optimized AdWords landing page is relevance.
-LanderApp found that when you send ad traffic to your homepage, you may lose them, especially if your homepage isn’t built to convert visitors.
+According to WordStream, the most important factor for an optimized Google Ads landing page is relevance.

 Your ad’s landing page should contain original and useful content.
 This will give your leads a clearer understanding of what’s on the other side of your funnel and encourage them to opt-in or sign up.

-The best approach is to send them to a landing page that was created for the sole purpose of welcoming your AdWords traffic and leading them through your funnel.
+The best approach is to send them to a landing page that was created for the sole purpose of welcoming your Google Ads traffic and leading them through your funnel.

 Let’s say that you send 1,000 leads from ads to your high-converting funnel.
 You’ll likely convert about 100 into prospects and get 10% of those 100 leads to buy your product.

-Just like Facebook, Google AdWords expects your landing page to provide a rich experience for the user.
+Just like Facebook, Google Ads expects your landing page to provide a rich experience for the user.
 User optimization is the next step, after making your landing page relevant to the offer.

 Of course, when you’re creating your landing pages, you can use any of the templates provided by Leadpages.net or Unbounce.
 But, make sure that it allows you to add your own content. so you can provide immense value to your visitors.